henry2004y/minimal_test/_posts/2020-06-01-PNG-Compressor.md

 I have tried an excellent PNG file compressor online: [TinyPNG](https://tinypng.com/).
-Usually this will compress the figures by about 60% without lossing quality!
+Usually this can compress a figure by about 60% without lossing visually detectable quality!
-This should most always be used for publication and documents.
+This should always be used whenever possible.

+Unlike JPEG, PNG doesn't typically have a lossy compression scheme.
+What they can achieve is something I haven't really found an alternative for.

+I made a donation of $5 to them.
+Great work!